vidyar/nodedrachtio/README.md

 ## Reliable provisional responses

-To send an INVITE with reliable provisional responses, simply add a `Require: 100rel` header to the INVITE request.
+OK, so you want to send an INVITE and receive reliable provisional responses.
+Easy, just add a `Require: 100rel` header to the INVITE request.

 ```js
     app.uac('sip:234@127.0.0.1:5060',{